Conformal field theory on the plane: Degenerate fields

-In conformal field theory, singularities of a correlation function correspond to coincidences of fields, and characteristic exponents are constrained by the corresponding OPEs.
+In conformal field theory, coincidences of fields lead to singularities of correlation functions, with characteristic exponents that are constrained by the corresponding OPEs.
 In the case of our four-point function \eqref{fxv} at $x=0$, the fusion rule \eqref{rot} leads to an OPE of the type

-where $C_\pm(\alpha)$ are some constants, and the powers of $x$ are dictated by eq. \eqref{ccz}.
-Computing these powers,
+where $C_\pm(P)$ are some constants, and the powers of $x$ are dictated by Eq. \eqref{eq:coz}.
+Computing these powers, we recover the characteristic exponents

-we recover the characteristic exponents $\lambda_\pm$, so that each characteristic exponent corresponds to a primary field in the OPE.
+so that each characteristic exponent corresponds to a primary field in the OPE.
 (See also Exercise \ref{exotbf}.)
-The corresponding solutions are called \textbf{\boldmath $s$-channel} degenerate \textbf{conformal blocks} , denoted $\mathcal{F}^{(s)}_\pm(x)$, and depicted
+The corresponding solutions are called $s$-channel \textbf{degenerate conformal blocks} , denoted $\mathcal{F}^{(s)}_\pm(x)$, and depicted as

 where the degenerate field is represented as a dashed line.
 These degenerate conformal blocks are special cases of the more general conformal blocks of Section \ref{secaco}.